 Glass Lewis’ view on executive compensation is based on the premise that management’s primary duty is to maximize shareholder value and the performance of the company.
 In Glass Lewis’ opinion, compensation practices should align management’s interests with those of shareholders.
-Thus, Glass Lewis believe that executive compensation should be closely tied to company and stock performance.
+Thus, Glass Lewis believes that executive compensation should be closely tied to company and stock performance.

 This relationship between relative executive compensation and relative performance is the basis of Glass Lewis’ proprietary pay-for-performance model.
-Our model evaluates compensation of the top five executives by benchmarking that compensation against the compensation of the top five officers at peer companies.
+Our model evaluates the compensation of the top five executives by benchmarking that compensation against the compensation of the top five officers at peer companies.
 The model then compares the company’s performance to that of those same peers.
 In comparing the outcome of these analyses, Glass Lewis is able to evaluate whether the company’s executives have been paid in line with the company’s relative performance.